King Charles III and Queen Camilla have been married for 18 years. But to one degree or another, they've been by each other's side for 50.

 So Lucia arranged for both to come over to her flat one night, and Charles, just returned from a trip to Japan, brought gifts for both ladies.

-So Charles was getting all of this sage advice, but he was also seeing Camilla as much as possible while not busy with his naval duties, sometimes taking her to Mountbatten's estate, Broadlands, for private time alone.
+So Charles was getting all of this sage advice, but he was also seeing Camilla as much as possible while not busy with his naval duties, sometimes taking her to Mountbatten's estate, Broadlands, for time alone.

 Camilla and Andrew were still an item, and in the fall of 1972 he and Charles found themselves playing for awhile on the same polo team at Smith's Lawn, the Guards Polo Club in Windsor Great Park—a welcome opportunity for Charles and Camilla to see even more of each other.

 When Charles was about to go on an eight-month tour in the Caribbean aboard the HMS Minerva, he invited Camilla and Mountbatten to tour the ship.
 Mountbatten thought Camilla was just terrific—but still not a real prospect for his great-nephew, the future king.

 But while Charles was nuts about Camilla, she was still determined to make it work with Andrew—who toward the end of 1972 had taken up with Charles' sister, Princess Anne, these royal/noble/military social circles only having so big a circumference.

 Anne knew in the back of her mind that she couldn't marry Andrew, who was a Roman Catholic (that barrier wasn't officially done away with until 2011), but they were serious enough for the queen to invite him to join the family during Royal Ascot week—all of which left Camilla free to enjoy herself, which she was intent on doing, though not to the extent that she considered actually setting herself free.

 On his end, Charles didn't exactly help matters by never explicitly telling Camilla how he felt.